razman786/i8kgui/README.md

 ## Usage

-Please ensure that you have configured i8kutils before starting!
+Please ensure that you have configured i8kutils *before* starting!

-Once i8kutils is correctly configured using the `/etc/i8kmon.conf` file, please run the following to start up the services if they are not already running.
+Once i8kutils is correctly configured using the `/etc/i8kmon.conf` file, please run the following to enable the services if they are not already running.

 ```